 One of the tenets of conventional investing wisdom is Dollar Cost Averaging (DCA).
-This means buying a fixed dollar amount of the underlying security on a regular basis.
+This means buying a fixed dollar amount of the underlying security on a regular basis as discussed on Modest Money.
 The premise behind dollar cost averaging is that it can help you increase your returns as you are buying more shares when the market is cheap and less shares when the market is more expensive.
 It also has the additional benefit that you do not get caught up in trying to time the market.
 By buying in (or selling out of) the market on a regular basis you are ignoring market fluctuations and making your decisions independently.

 In the post Past Performance Is Not Indicative of Future Results we looked at what would have happened had we made a single investment in the S&P 500 and held it for a 10 year or a 25 year period.
 What would have happened if instead of making one single investment at the outset we would have made weekly contributions over a 10 year or a 25 year period in line with the dollar cost averaging approach ?